 Alternative Names: None

-Type of Dive: A scenic shore dive good for snorkelling as well
+Type of Dive: Prussia cove is a good scenic shore dive used for snorkelling as well

 Suggested experience: Novice upwards...